Ratko Jović, Niš

 Ratko Jović (Ратко Јовић); is an urban neighborhood in Niš.
-It is located in municipality of Crveni Krst.
+It is located in the municipality of Crveni Krst.

 Location

 Neighborhood is located in north-west part of the city.
-On the north and east it's bordered by boulevard of Nikola Tesla, on the south by industrial zone, and on the west by Constantine the Great Airport.
+On the north and east it's bordered by boulevard of Nikola Tesla, on the south by industrial zone, and the west by Constantine the Great Airport.
 Airport itself is sometimes included in Ratko Jović.
 River Hum flows throughout the neighborhood.
 The residential area of the neighborhood is around 0.7 square kilometers.
 Its population is between 2,500 and 3,000 people.

 History

-The neighborhood was created in 1960s in order to connect village of Donji Komren with the City of Niš.
+The neighborhood was created in the 1960s in order to connect the village of Donji Komren with the City of Niš.
 In the beginning it was named Novi Komren, but later the name was changed to Ratko Jović.
 Ratomir Ratko Jović was a Yugoslav World War 2 hero.
 Since then it became the industrial centre of the city, with many factories such as: Kopex MIN, Johnson Electric, NIS and Jastrebac.
 In 2012, Russian-Serbian Humanitarian Centre was opened.